sambetts/graph-calling-bots/src/examples/Group/GroupCallingBotFunctionsApp/README.md

 BotBaseUrl | URL root of the bot.
 Example: https://callingbot.eu.ngrok.io Storage (optional) | Azure storage account connection string.
 Will use in-memory provider if not configured.
 Example: UseDevelopmentStorage=true
 CosmosDb (optional) | Cosmos DB connection string.
 Will use in-memory provider if not configured.
 Example: AccountEndpoint=https://callingbot.documents.azure.com:443/;AccountKey=xxxxxx==;
+DatabaseName | Cosmos DB name if cosmos is used.
+Example: CallingBot ContainerName | Cosmos DB container name if cosmos is used.
+Example: CallsLogs

 ## Testing the Bot
 Expose the bot with NGrok: